strogonoff/django-odesk-auth/README.rst

   oDesk emails of users who are marked as ``is_superuser`` upon login.

 ODESK_AUTH_ALLOWED_TEAMS = ()
-  IDs of oDesk teams, members of which are allowed to access FIVS backend.
+  IDs of oDesk teams, members of which are allowed to log in via oDesk.

 ODESK_AUTH_ADMIN_TEAMS = ()
   IDs of oDesk teams, members of which are marked as ``is_staff`` upon login.